RSZ-Nld/V1.2-Si4735-ESP32-Txco-Bandpass/README.md

-SW MW LW and FM Radio  With Bandpass filters and Txco
+SW MW LW and FM Radio  With Bandpass filters, Txco and RF-amp-gain
 ## About the original project
 This project is based on
-Use ESP32 arduino Boards and 3.2 TFT display touchscreen TFT_eSPI Ili9341, also works with 4 Inch ILI9488 Display
+Use ESP32 arduino Boards and 3.2 TFT display touchscreen TFT_eSPI Ili9341,

+also works with 4 Inch ILI9488 Display

 Initial code and job this files is a great PE0MGB Gert ( V. 3.5.ino) ...and PU2CLR Ricardo for Si4735 library and SSB patch, Mod.
 V. 4.0 ( original) made by Bernard Binns, Ralph Xavier Mod.
 V. 5.2a made by  IU4ALH Antonino
 V4.11 made by  IU4ALH Antonino

-Works also with Harduino V4.14 beta
+Works also with Harduino V4.14 or V4.15